apurin/js-frontend-backend-example/4. Dynamic pages and Socket.IO/readme.md

 </div>
 ```

-Add handlers to frontend's code in `index.js`:
+Add handlers to the frontend's code in `index.js`:
 ```
 // === Communication with server over Socket.IO
 // Create connection